oilcrest/ohwr-array-interface-labview/README.txt

  - combine input parameters and dynamic data in one stream
  - state machine with two ramps, input queues (check channels example)
  - asynchronous Message Communication (AMC) Library
- - implement switch card syntax and contro
+ - implement switch card syntax and control
  - consider displaying only one or two or three last voltages in all channel plot

 #DONE since last commit